 One reason is the sum of differences becomes 0 according to the definition of mean.
 Sum of absolute differences could be an option, but with absolute differences, it was difficult to prove many nice theorems.
 [Source: MIT Video Lecture at 1:19]

 - Value of standard deviation is 0 if all entries in input are same.

-- If we multiply all values in the input set by a number 7, both mean and standard deviation is multiplied by 7.
-But if we multiply all input values with a negative number say -7, mean is multiplied by -7, but the standard deviation is multiplied by 7.
+- If we multiply all values in the input set by a number 7, both mean and the standard deviation is multiplied by 7.
+But if we multiply all input values with a negative number say -7, the mean is multiplied by -7, but the standard deviation is multiplied by 7.

 - Mean, median and mode are the measure of central tendency of data (either grouped or ungrouped).

 Below questions have been asked in previous year GATE exams

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above